-In this note, I detail all the steps required to create a bare-bone web server on AWS EC2.
-I discuss from creating the VPC, subnets, internet gateway, security group, and EC2 instances to finally automating the process via Terraform and user data.
+In this note, I detail all the steps required to create a bare-bone web server on Amazon EC2.
+I discuss creating the Amazon Virtual Private Cloud, subnets, internet gateway, security group, and Amazon EC2 instances to finally automate the process via Terraform and user data.

 Note: I did not include the concepts of load balancing, installing a certificate, or route53 in this note.
 At the end of this note, I have a link to my following note, where I added an application load balancer into the configuration.

-You will need a basic understanding of Terraform, AWS VPC, subnets, internet gateway, security groups, route table, EC2, and user data to follow along.
-If you are new to these concepts, you can read about getting started with Terraform and about how to create an AWS EC2 instance and underlying infrastructure (like vpc, subnets, etc) using Terraform.
+You will need a basic understanding of Terraform, Amazon VPC, subnets, internet gateway, security groups, route table, Amazon EC2, and user data to follow along.
+If you are new to these concepts, you can read about getting started with Terraform and about how to create an Amazon EC2 instance and underlying infrastructure (like vpc, subnets, etc) using Terraform.